 Sec.
-24. A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be intringed; and, as standing armies, in time of peace, are dangerous to liberty, they ought not to be kept up, and the military should be kept under strict subordination to, and governed by, instruct their representatives, and to apply to the Legislature for redress of grievances.
+24. A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be intringed; and, as standing armies, in time of peace, are dangerous to liberty, they ought not to be kept up, and the military should be kept under strict subordination to, and governed by, the civil power.

-able right to worship Almighty God according to the dictates of their own consciences, and no ing the largest fractions. human authority should in any case whatever, control or interfere with the rights of conscience. leges of education, and it is the duty of the State to guard and maintain that right.

 Sec.
+25. The people have a right to assemble together to consult for their common good, to instruct their representatives, and to apply to the Legislature for redress of grievances.
+Sec.
+26. All men have a natural and unalienable right to worship Almighty God according to the dictates of their own consciences, and no human authority should in any case whatever, control or interfere with the rights of conscience.
+Sec.
+27. The people have a right to the privi-leges of education, and it is the duty of the State to guard and maintain that right.
+Sec.
 28. For redress of grievances and for amending and strengthening the laws, elections should be often held.
 Sec.
 29. A frequent recurrence to fundamental principles, is absolutely necessary to preserve the blessings of liberty.
 Sec.
 30. No hereditary emoluments, privileges, or honors, ought to be granted or conferred in Sec.
-31. Perpetuities and monopolies are conpary to the genius of a free State, and ought not Sec.
-32. Retrospective laws, punishing acts committed before the existence of such laws, and by them orly declared criminal, are oppressive, unjust and incompatible with liberty, wherefore, no ex post facto law ought to be made.
-No law axing retrospectively, sales, purchases, or other icts previously done, ought to be passed.
-Sec, 33.
-Slavery and involuntary servitude. otherwise than for crime whereof the parties shall have been duly convicted shall be, and are hereby forever prohibited within this State.
+31. Perpetuities and monopolies are conrary to the genius of a free State, and ought not to be allowed.
 Sec.
+32. Retrospective laws, punishing acts committed before the existence of such laws, and by them only declared criminal, are oppressive, unjust and incompatible with liberty, wherefore, no ex post facto law ought to be made.
+No law taxing retrospectively, sales, purchases, or other acts previously done, ought to be passed.
+Sec.
+33. Slavery and involuntary servitude, otherwise than for crime whereof the parties shall have been duly convicted shall be, and are hereby forever prohibited within this State.
+Sec.
 34. The limits and boundaries of the State shall be and remain as they now are.
 Sec.
-35. All courts shall be open, and every person for an injury done him in his lands, goods, person, or reputation, shall have remedy by due | ding his election. course of law, and right and justice administered without sale, denial, or delay.
+35. All courts shall be open, and every person for an injury done him in his lands, goods, person, or reputation, shall have remedy by due course of law, and right and justice administered without sale, denial, or delay.
 Sec.
-36. No soldier shall, in time of peace be quartered in any house without the consent of the owner; nor in time of war, but in a manner Sec.
-37. This enumeration of rights shall not be construed to impair or deny others, retained by the people; and all powers, not herein delegated, remain with the people.
+36. No soldier shall, in time of peace be quartered in any house without the consent of the owner; nor in time of war, but in a manner prescribed by law.
+Sec.
+37. This cnumeration of rights shall not be construed to impair or deny others, retained by the people; and all powers, not herein dele-gated, remain with the people.

 ARTICLE II.

 LEGISLATIVE DEPARTMENT.
 Section 1.
-The Legislative authority shall be vested in two distinct branches, both dependent on the people to-wit; a Senate and House of Rep-Sec.
+The Legislative authority shall be vested in two distinct branches, both dependent on the people to-wit; a Senate and House of Representatives.

+Sec.
 2. The Senate and House of Representaives shall meet annually on the third Monday in November and when assembled, shall be denominated the General Assembly.
-Neither House jority of all the members are actually present.
+Neither House shall proceed upon public business, unless a majority of all the members are actually present.
 Sec.
 3. The Senate shall be composed of fifty Senators biennially chosen by ballot.
+Sec.
+4. Until the first session of the General

-the Senate shall be composed of members electod from Districts constituted as follows: First District-Perquimans, Chowan, Pasquotank, Currituck, Gates and Camden, shall elect Second District-Martin, Washington and Tyrrell shall elect one Senator,
+Assembly which shall be had after the year 1871, the Senate shall be composed of members elected from Districts constituted as follows: First District-Perquimans, Chowan, Pasquotank, Currituck, Gates and Camden, shall elect senator.
+Eighth District-Pitt shall elect one senator.
+Ninth District-Nash and Wilson shall elect Tenth District-Craven and Carteret shall elect two senators.
+Eleventh District-Jones and Lenoir shall elect one senator.

+Second District-Martin, Washington and Tyrrell shall elect one Senator.